ScottLogic/blog/_posts/2024-09-23-intro-finos-ccc.md

 ## Scott Logic FINOS CCC Team

-Scott Logic was one of the first organizations to collaborate with the FINOS Foundation in establishing the FINOS CCC, under the leadership of Colin Eberhardt and Robert Griffiths.
-Rob, as the project’s sponsorship lead at Scott Logic, plays a pivotal role in driving this initiative by being a key member of the FINOS CCC Steering Committee.
-Alongside Rob, Stevie Shiells, who chairs the Community Structure working group, and I, as the chair of the Taxonomy working group, represent Scott Logic in driving this open-source project.
-We have received, and continue to receive, valuable contributions over time from our Scott Logic team, including Joshua Isted, Cara Fisher, David Ogle, Mike Smith, Euthyme Ziogas, Daniel Moorhouse, and Ivan Mladjenovic.
+Scott Logic was among the first organizations to collaborate with the FINOS Foundation in establishing the FINOS CCC, under the leadership of Colin Eberhardt and Robert Griffiths.
+As the project's sponsorship lead at Scott Logic, Rob plays a key role in advancing this initiative as a member of the FINOS CCC Steering Committee.
+Alongside Rob, Stevie Shiells, chair of the Community Structure working group, and I, as chair of the Taxonomy working group, represent Scott Logic in leading this open-source project.
+We've also received, and continue to benefit from, valuable contributions from our Scott Logic team members: Joshua Isted, Cara Fisher, David Ogle, Mike Smith, Euthyme Ziogas, Daniel Moorhouse, and Ivan Mladjenovic.

 ## Conclusion